liuchuwei/pum6a/README.md

    ```
 3.prepare tookit:

-check and modify the tookit.py file (in 'utils' directory).
+check and modify the tool paths of tookit.py file (in 'utils' directory).

 ## Usage